featurevisor/featurevisor/docs/use-cases/remote-configuration.md

 ---
-title: Runtime configuration
+title: Remote configuration
-description: Learn how to manage runtime configuration using Featurevisor
+description: Learn how to manage remote configuration using Featurevisor
-ogImage: /img/og/docs-use-cases-runtime-configuration.png
+ogImage: /img/og/docs-use-cases-remote-configuration.png
 ---

-Runtime configuration refers to the ability of modifying the behaviour or settings of an application while it is running, without the need for restarting, redeploying, or making any code changes.
-Featurevisor can help manage these configurations for your team and organization in a highly maintainable way. {% .lead %}
+Remote configuration refers to the ability of modifying the behaviour or settings of an application while it is running, without the need for restarting, redeploying, or making any code changes. {% .lead %}

 This approach allows developers and system administrators to adjust various aspects of an application's behaviour, such as feature availability or other configuration parameters, without requiring downtime or disrupting the application's ongoing operation.